National Design Awards

 The American National Design Awards, founded in 2000, are various awards funded and bestowed by the Cooper-Hewitt, Smithsonian Design Museum.

 There are seven official design categories, and three additional awards when applicable.
 Any supplemental awards deemed appropriate may be awarded at the discretion of the acting jury or institution.

 History

+Origins

-In 2000, the program was launched as a project of the White House Millennium Council.
+In 2000, the awards and associated programs were introduced as an official project of the White House Millennium Council.
 In 2025, the award program celebrated its twenty-fifth year.

+Jury

+The 2023 National Design Awards jury, chaired by Dung Ngo, editor in chief, August Journal, also included Tiffany Chu, chief of staff to the mayor, City of Boston; Carla Fernández Tena, creative director, Carla Fernández; Noah Schwarz, director of product design, Herman Miller; and Sara Zewde, principal and assistant professor of practice, Studio Zewde and Harvard University.

+In 2025, the selection committee was helmed by Smithsonian Design Museum director Maria Nicanor and Maurice Cox, chair of the 2025 National Design Awards jury.

+The 2026 jury was chaired by Aric Chen, director of the Zaha Hadid Foundation, and also included Liz Danzico, vice president of design at Microsoft AI; Patricia Moore, president of MooreDesign Associates; Henk Ovink, executive director of the Global Commission on the Economics of Water; Valerie Steele, director and chief curator of the Museum at the Fashion Institute of Technology; and Thomas Woltz, senior principal of Nelson Byrd Woltz Landscape Architects.

 Awards

-The seven official design categories include:
+The ten official design categories include: